 I have a fun and interesting couple to talk to you.
 I have Natasha and Fred Ruckel from the Randy Cooper Foundation.
 They were also featured in a book that I may have written about, As Stolen on TV.
 When I read their story, I thought, “I’m so glad I’m not doing this every single day.
 I’m so glad I’m not out there inventing new things.”
 That’s a terrible thing because we want those wonderful inventions that you’re working on to come out into the world.
 It’s amazing what they’re doing with the foundation and we’re going to talk about that.
 What they’ve done is they have put this in the name of Randy Cooper who’s the inventor of the Noodlehead Sprinkler.
 It’s aimed to embody Randy Cooper’s passion and desire to stand up for the inventor’s rights.

 That’s what Natasha and Fred had been doing on their own.
-They have their own program, their own product called Snuggly Cat.
+They have their own program, their own company called Snuggly Cat featuring their product, the Ripple Rug.
 They have been inventing, selling and getting knocked off left and right.
 It is that story that is absolutely unfolded into a network of very scary players who are going after inventors, stealing their concepts and knocking them off in such a crazy way that it’s almost not believable.
 It’s an As Stolen On TV movie.
 We’re going to talk about that.
 The infringers out there are getting sophisticated and the things that they’re doing are getting very scary.
 This isn’t just a blatant, “Someone invented it at the same time as me.”
 This is an absolute dead-off, “I’m buying your product and I’m making a video of it and knocking you off.”
 Natasha and Fred, thank you so much for coming on this show.
 I’m so excited to talk about this.
 I can’t wait to know what you have, what you guys are working on the foundation side of things and what you guys are working on your own.
 Welcome to both of you.

 Thank you so much.
 We appreciate it.